“I could throttle him!”

 But she didn’t make an appointment with our behavioural trainer!
 This owner didn’t only need a product; she also needed help with training.

 Failure to get that right could mean an early death sentence for this dog.
 This transaction was a failure in our delivery of wellness care.

 Halifax Veterinary Centre exists to enhance the relationship that you enjoy with your pet.

 We do this by increasing your awareness of ways you can help your pet live a happy, healthy and long life.

-On the other hand, it is clearly harder to enjoy a pet to which you are allergic, which destroys your garden and your furniture, pees on your carpet, has bowel problems and flatulence, worms and fleas, rotten breath and a greasy, smelly skin!
-That many pet owners in my experience put up with several of these problems in their pets is a testimony to the love our pets evoke in us.
+On the other hand, it is clearly harder to enjoy a pet to which you are allergic, which destroys your garden and your furniture and pees on your carpet.
+It’s harder to cuddle up to a pet which has bowel problems and flatulence, worms and fleas, let alone rotten breath and a greasy, smelly skin!
+That many pet owners in my experience put up with several of these problems in their pets is a testimony to how much we love our pets.

-What can you expect wellness care to look like at Halifax?
+What can you expect wellness care to look like at Halifax Veterinary Centre?

-It has a strong emphasis on starting out right.
+We have a strong emphasis on starting out right.
 Our team can guide you in selecting an appropriate pet for your lifestyle.
-We can often recommend good local breeders of the type of pet you choose.
+We can also often recommend good local breeders of the type of pet you choose.

 If you have just obtained a pet a prompt visit for a thorough check-up is well worthwhile.
-Rather like an AA check.
-Sometimes significant pre-existing problems are found.
+This is rather like an AA check and significant pre-existing problems are sometimes found.

 There are some blood tests available now for breed-specific heritable diseases and this is a rapidly developing field.
 The next decade will see a battery of these tests come on stream.
 This will help selection decisions.